Oracle SQL (Genius Series Book 21)

 Changing the ORDER BY to Descending Order

-NULL Values sort First in Descending Mode (DESC)
+NULL Values Sort First in Descending Mode (DESC)

-Major Sort vs. Minor Sorts
+Major Sort vs. Minor Sort

 Multiple Sort Keys using Names vs. Numbers